 There are as many kinds of creators as there are creative projects to pursue.
 In the modern world, sharing or distributing these creative projects can happen at the click of a button.
 While convenient, this ease of access is often accompanied by copyright infringement issues.
 Additionally, people who are aware of the legal issues know that the risk of being caught is relatively low.

 Fortunately, there are copyright laws in place which give creators the ability to protect their own creative works, and it's not difficult to prove copyright in court.
 When a violation of these rights occurs, the creator can defend their ownership by seeking legal recourse.
 The Redwood City copyright lawyers at Winghart Law Group, Inc. have experience solving infringement disputes through litigation.

 If you suspect unauthorized use of your work, contact our offices today to discuss your legal options with our Redwood City copyright lawyers.

 Copyright is a legal term that refers to a creator’s exclusive right to control their own work.
 To receive copyright protection, this creative work must be fully expressed or realized.

 Ideas, concepts, procedures, and methods are not covered by copyright laws because they are immaterial.
 Instead, copyrighted works can include any of the following:

 - Architectural designs

 A creator enjoys rights over their expressed works from the moment of that work’s creation.
 However, enforcing these rights when a dispute occurs may require taking formal steps.
-A copyright lawyer can help to get a creative work formally registered to bolster its legal protections.
+A Redwood City copyright attorney can help to get a creative work formally registered to bolster its legal protections.

 What Rights Do Copyright Laws Grant Creators?